bdcabreran/BeagleBone-Yocto-VPN-Client/Documentation/usb-eth-internet-setup.md

 This setup configures the host as a transparent bridge, routing and translating traffic between the BBB and the internet.

+## Script

+To automate the process this steps has been included in the script `share_internet.sh` in the host script section

 ### Step 2: Assign Static IP to BBB USB Interface on Host PC